StephenComino/water-Reminder-/support.md

 ### How to use Water Reminder +

 1. First Install 'Water Reminder +' from the IOS App store for the apple watch

 2. 'Accept' Notifications - 'Water Reminder +' requires permissions to use your Apple Watch Notifications.
 Be sure to allow permissions if the app first starts so you can use all our features. - If you accidently declined giving 'Water Reminder +' permissions, you can always change your mind in settings.

-3. Remeber each time you drink a cup(250ml) of water to update 'Water Reminder +' by clicking the button.
+3. Remember each time you drink a cup(250ml) of water to update 'Water Reminder +' by clicking the button.

 4. Stay Hydrated!